ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 accepted, it asks a small, random subset of validators for their preference.
 Each queried validator replies with the transaction that it prefers, or thinks should be accepted.

+If a majority of the validators sampled reply with the same preferred transaction, this becomes the preferred choice of the group sampled, including the validator that asked.
+In the future, this validator and all those who have participated in at least one round of sampling will reply with the transaction preferred by the majority.

 :::note

 Consensus will never include a transaction that is determined to be **invalid**.
 For example, if you